fbpx

 1. Stonecrop

 Stonecrop (Sedum) plants are a great choice for gardeners looking to add color and texture to their outdoor space.
-These hardy, drought-tolerant plants come in many varieties with similar colors to dwarf Quick Fire shrubs, such as ‘Autumn Joy’ sedum.
-Stonecrop is easy to care for and requires little maintenance.
-It can be planted in full sun or partial shade, making it an ideal choice for any type of garden setting.
+These hardy, drought-tolerant plants come in many varieties with similar colors to dwarf Quick Fire flowers, such as ‘Autumn Joy’ sedum.

 The foliage of stonecrop ranges from shades of green to blue-green, depending on the variety you choose.
 The flowers bloom during the summer months and range from white or yellow to pink or red.
-This makes them perfect for adding a splash of vibrant color into your landscape design!
-They also attract pollinators like bees and butterflies which help keep your garden healthy and thriving.
+This makes them perfect for adding a splash of vibrant color to your landscape design!

 2. Daylilies

 Daylilies are a great choice for the busy gardener who wants to enjoy beautiful blooms with minimal effort.
-These hardy flowering perennials are drought tolerant and can thrive in both full sun and partial shade conditions.
-Daylilies come in a variety of colors, including yellow, orange, pink, red, and purple.
-They typically bloom from late spring through early fall, depending on the variety you choose.
+Like the panicle hydrangeas they pair with, these hardy flowering perennials are drought tolerant and can thrive in both full sun and partial shade conditions.

 3. Yew

 When it comes to choosing a yew variety, there are many options available.
 For example, Taxus x media ‘Hicksii’ is an upright form with deep green needles that grow up to 10+ feet tall and 6 feet wide.
 It’s often used as a hedge plant due to its fast growth rate and tolerance to shearing.
 Another popular option is Taxus baccata ‘Fastigiata’, which has a pyramidal shape and grows up to 20 feet tall but only 4 feet wide at maturity – making it ideal for narrow spaces such as along walkways or between buildings on either side of the street.
-For a particularly thin yet tall yew, look for ‘Stonehenge’ or ‘Stonehenge Skinny’.
+For a particularly thin yet tall yew, look for ‘Stonehenge’ or ‘Stonehenge Skinny.’

-For those looking for something more compact, try Taxus cuspidata ‘Nana’.
+For those looking for something more compact, try Taxus cuspidata ‘Nana.’
 This dwarf variety stays under 3 feet tall and 2 feet wide when mature, making it perfect for small gardens or containers on patios or decks where space is limited.
-The bright yellow new growth turns dark green by summertime creating an eye-catching contrast against other plants in the landscape throughout the season!
+The bright yellow new growth turns dark green by summertime, creating an eye-catching contrast against other plants in the landscape throughout the season!

 4. Holly